lightning-signer/validating-lightning-signer/contrib/howto/env-vars.md

 involving onchain events.
 For example ensuring that the funding transaction is locked before allowing further channel operations.

+#### `VLS_MAX_PROTOCOL_VERSION` - Override maximum wire protocol version

+The `VLS_MAX_PROTOCOL_VERSION` env variable is interpreted by `vlsd2` on startup.

+Setting `VLS_MAX_PROTOCOL_VERSION=4` limits the maximum protocol version which will be used by `vlsd2` when communicating with node.
+This feature is useful for developers who need to control the protocol version for testing or debugging.

+This only sets the maximum protocol version; the node may negotiate a lower version.

 #### `RUST_LOG` - Set the logging level

 The `RUST_LOG` env variable is interpreted by all VLS rust programs.